Treatment of shoulder instabilities: retractile capsulitis or frozen shoulder, dislocation and tendonitis

 Impairment of bone and joint integrity

-- Dislocation is often caused by trauma (fall, shock), but also during extreme movements with high kinetic energy (e.g. tennis serve).
-It can involve the glenohumeral joint (anterior dislocation; the most common, posterior dislocation) but also the acromioclavicular joint (disjunction between the scapular acromion and the clavicle).
-Beyond the possible need for medical or even surgical treatment, rehabilitation will focus on managing the after-effects and risks of recurrence of the dislocation (unstable shoulder), in relation to the stretched and often reactive muscle structures.
+- Dislocation often occurs as a result of trauma (fall, impact), but also during extreme movements with high kinetic energy (e.g. tennis serve).
+It may involve the glenohumeral joint (anterior dislocation; the most common is posterior dislocation), or the acromioclavicular joint (disjunction between the scapular acromion and the clavicle).
+Beyond the possible need for medical or even surgical treatment, rehabilitation will focus on managing the after-effects and risk of recurrence of the dislocation, in relation to the stretched and often unresponsive muscular structures.

-- Fractures concern the bones: humerus, clavicle, scapula (rarer).
-After the consolidation phase, rehabilitation is passive (amplitudes), then active with work on tone, strength and motor coordination.
-Osteoarthritis is the wear and tear of the joint surfaces impacting rather the glenohumeral joint.
-The pain and the modification of the articular capacities can impact the muscular coordination.
+- Fractures involve the following bones: humerus, clavicle, scapula (rarer).
+After the consolidation phase, rehabilitation is passive (amplitude), then active, with work on tone, strength and motor coordination.
+Osteoarthritis is the wear and tear of joint surfaces, which tends to affect the glenohumeral joint.
+Pain and changes in joint capacity can have an impact on muscular coordination.

-For these mechanical pathologies, the Allyane method will intervene on the inherent muscular deficits (strength, stability).
+For these mechanical pathologies, the Allyane method will intervene a posteriori on inherent muscular deficits (strength, stability).

 Soft tissue injuries